Ciges/puppet-nginx/README.md

 }
 ```

-You can find this manifest in file [*examples/production/manifests/_.pp*](https://github.com/Ciges/puppet-nginx/blob/master/examples/production/manifests/_.pp), so you can copy in the production environnement at puppet master node with
+You can find this manifest in file [*examples/production/manifests/_.pp*](https://github.com/Ciges/puppet-nginx/blob/master/examples/production/manifests/_.pp), so you can copy in the production environment at puppet master node with

 ```bash
 cd /etc/puppet/code/environments/production/manifests/